rsumner31/PSyclone/doc/dynamo0p3.rst

        is considered to be before the ``from`` function space of the same operator as it appears first in lexicographic order):

-       1) Include the number of degrees of freedom per cell for the associated function space.
+       1) Include the number of degrees of freedom for the associated function space.
 This is an integer with intent ``in``.
 The name of this argument is ``"ndf_"<field_function_space>``.
        2) Include the number of unique degrees of freedom for the associated